IBM/CLEAR/src/clear_eval/agentic/README.md

 # CLEAR for Agentic Workflows

-This module provides evaluation pipelines for multi-agent systems, from raw traces to interactive analysis dashboards.
+Evaluate agentic workflows component by component — agents, tools, nodes, or any span grouping you define — from raw traces to interactive dashboards.

 ## Table of Contents